kickitharder/Meade-LX200-Classic-Emulator/README.md

 I have added two additional commands for the emulator (they are not on the real LX200):

 1)  :VE#    Returns the version of the emulator.
 2)  :VZ#    Resets the emulator's settings.
-The Arduino needs to be reset/restarted for this to take effect.
+The Arduino needs to be reset for this to take effect.
-3)  :VR#    Restart the emulator
+3)  :VR#    Soft reset Arduino.
 4)  :VS#    Make emulator act as a 7", 8" or 10" LX200
 5)  :VM#    Make emulator act as a 12" LX200
 6)  :VL#    Make emulator act as a 16" LX200